TakeAsh/WWW-GetMetaApi/README.md

 # NAME

-WWW::GetMetaApi - It's new $module
+WWW::GetMetaApi - Gets the meta data on other web sites, and can be called from \*.user.js

 # SYNOPSIS